 When you manually bring a failed active ESP back online, it is made available as a standby when another ESP in the cluster is currently active.
-If the appliance is operating in "direct" mode, persisted messages on the topic do not replay.
+If the message bus is operating in "direct" mode, persisted messages on the topic do not replay.
 The standby ESP remains out-of-sync with other ESPs with injected event blocks.
-When the appliance is in "persistence" or "guaranteed" mode, it replays as much data as it has persisted on the "in" topic when a client reconnects.
-The amount of data that is persisted depends on appliance configuration and disk resources.
+When the message bus is in "persistence" or "guaranteed" mode, it replays as much data as it has persisted on the "in" topic when a client reconnects.
+The amount of data that is persisted depends on message bus configuration and disk resources.
 In many cases, the data persisted might not be enough to cover one day of messages.